marinchitan/Readoop/README.md

 * Rating books
 * Adding new writings if you are suitable status-wise (pdf format - from the iCloud drive)
-* Buying and writings writings from other users Library is the main section of the application.
+* Buying and writings writings from other users ...Library is the main section of the application.
 In this section users can rate books, add them to their collections and most importantly they can add their creative writings if they have the suitable status.
 ![Screen Shot](Resources/LibraryStrip.png)